muhammedmuaz/muhammedmuaz/README.md

 ---

 ## **👨‍💻 About Me**
-I am a **Meta Certified Android Developer** and **Flutter Developer** with extensive experience in mobile app development, team leadership, and software product management.
+I am a **Meta Certified Android Developer**, **Flutter Developer**, and **DevOps Engineer** with extensive experience in mobile app development, team leadership, and software product management.
 I specialize in building high-quality, scalable, and user-friendly mobile applications for Android and iOS platforms.
-My expertise spans across **Flutter, Kotlin, Swift, AWS, and Agile methodologies**.
+My expertise spans across **Flutter, Kotlin, Swift, AWS, DevOps tools, and Agile methodologies**.
 I am passionate about leveraging technology to solve real-world problems and deliver innovative solutions.

 ---